SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: In-the-Wild Evaluation

 \section{In-the-Wild Evaluation}

-In this section, we evaluate the real-world practicality of \toolname by identifying and optimizing hotspot functions in five large-scale C/C++ projects, then measuring performance improvements using their comprehensive performance test suite.
+In this section, we evaluate the real-world practicality of \toolname by identifying and optimizing hotspot functions in five large-scale C/C++ projects and five large-scale Python projects, then measuring performance improvements using their comprehensive performance test suites.
+This dual-language evaluation demonstrates that \toolname effectively optimizes real-world projects across different programming languages.